 - ensure the event contacts understand space requirements, including building rules and safety issues

 - enter the event in the room reservation system

-- when the event will be more than minimally disruptive, please send an email to email@example.com to notify the community
+- when the event will be more than minimally disruptive (noise, more than about people at one time, access, etc.) please send an email to email@example.com to notify the community

-Depending on the nature of the event and the requirements of the organizer, the administrator may have additional responsibilities, including answering questions about the space, arranging for building access, finding alternate locations for displaced groups, dealing with problems involving noise, set-up, clean-up, resetting the furniture, etc.
+Faculty considering hosting an event should keep in mind the potential impact on their administrator which may include answering questions about the space, arranging for building access, finding alternate locations for displaced groups, dealing with problems involving noise, set-up, clean-up, resetting the furniture, etc.

 Event Requirements and Reservation Process

 To request an event (not regular class meeting) reservation in Building 550, please contact the Design Group, Center for Design Research or d.school staff member associated with your activity (or your event host's administrator) and provide the following information:

 - Event name & brief description

 - Name of the Design Group faculty member, or d.school faculty or staff member who has agreed to host the reservation